 One of the greatest joys of having a passion about something is sharing your knowledge with others who share in that same love.
-And when it comes to sharing that knowledge with the online world, one of the best ways to do it, no matter your industry, is by creating a free blog.
-Sharing your advice and experience helps solidify yourself as an expert in your field.
+And when it comes to sharing that knowledge with the online world, one of the best ways to do it, no matter your industry, is by starting with how to make a website and a free blog.
+Sharing your advice and experience helps solidify yourself as an expert in your field with this type of website.
 Another added benefit to having an active blog is an improved SEO ranking from Google due to the fresh content you’re churning out.
 Still, in order to have what you’d deem a successful blog is accruing actual readers of said blog.

 Getting readers for your blog is one of the biggest challenges for any newbie writer.
 However, by using the right tools, or simply by sharing it to the right locations, you can create your own following from scratch.
 Speaking of locations, there’s a good chance you have a Facebook page (if you don’t, this is the time to create one).
 Since you’ve got your blog and Facebook page, all that’s left to do is connect the two and make them work for you.